MylesMor/advent-of-code/README.md

-# advent-of-code-2020
+# Advent of Code 2020

-My solutions to the challenges of Advent of Code 2020
+My solutions to the Advent of Code 2020 competition!